 Education

-“It is an overuse injury with pain typically around or behind the kneecap,” explains Michael Swartzon, M.D., a primary care sports medicine physician at Miami Orthopedics & Sports Medicine Institute, part of Baptist Health.
+“It is an overuse injury with pain typically around or behind the kneecap,” explains Michael Swartzon, M.D., a primary care sports medicine physician at Baptist Health Orthopedic Care.
 “It represents 20 to 40 percent of all knee problems and the most common running injury presenting to a sports medicine clinic.
 Usually, an increase in frequency type or intensity of activity can lead to this problem.
 Prior history of knee issues, such as dislocation or prior trauma, can predispose someone to the injury.
 This is the No. 1 presenting complaint to a running clinic and also of the No. 1 cause of loss time and basic training for military recruits.”

 Many factors may contribute to the development of PFPS.
 Problems with the alignment of the kneecap and overuse from vigorous athletics or training are often key reasons.
 Symptoms are commonly relieved with conservative treatment, such as changes in activity levels or a therapeutic exercise program.